DKuzibaev/python_game/README.md

 ## Conclusion

 This README is a brief guide to get you started with the Tic-Tac-Toe game.
 Enjoy playing, and feel free to contribute or suggest improvements!

+#### P.S I haven't finished yet, so I can't wait to play.((( BUT *very, very, very* soon everything will be working for you.
+Sorry for the inconvenience!